minstrel/mystars/README.md

 Toggle display of constellation names and lines with c.

-Most screens will appear stretched vertically (ie North - South).
+Most screens will appear stretched vertically (ie altitudinally).
 This is an artifact of most fonts being rectangular, as spacing is done by row and column count, not font size.
 Installing a square font will mostly correct for this although line spacing may still cause some stretch.

 Hit q to exit.